Symphony-MoE: Harmonizing Disparate Pre-trained Models into a Coherent Mixture-of-Experts: 3 Methods

 In Stage 2, we integrate the constructed shared backbone with the expert models and introduce a randomly initialized router, implemented as a simple linear layer.
-The expert layers and shared backbone—which encode knowledge from the source models—are frozen, and only the router is trained.
-The calibration dataset $D_{\mathrm{cal}}$, introduced in Stage 1, is reused for this purpose, enabling the router to learn how to coordinate the experts.
+The calibration dataset $D_{\mathrm{cal}}$, introduced in Stage 1, is extended, enabling the MoE to learn how to coordinate the experts.
+The expert layers, shared backbone, and the router are trained on the extended calibration dataset $D_{cal}$.

-We adopt a \textit{top-2 routing} mechanism and train the router using a composite loss function:
+We adopt a \textit{top-2 routing} mechanism and train the MoE model using a composite loss function:

-where $\mathcal{L}_{lm}$ is the standard causal language modeling objective, and $\mathcal{L}_{bal}$ is a load-balancing regularization term.
-The coefficient $\lambda$ is fixed at 0.01 in all experiments. $\mathcal{L}_{bal}$ encourages uniform expert utilization, which mitigates expert collapse and allows the model to fully leverage the diversity of its specialists.
+where $\mathcal{L}_{lm}$ is the standard causal language modeling objective, and $\mathcal{L}_{bal}$ is a load-balancing regularization term introduced in Switch Transformer~\cite{fedus2022switch}.
+The coefficient $\lambda$ is fixed at 0.01 in all experiments.

-Notably, the router is not provided with explicit supervision indicating which expert to select for each token, as there is no ground-truth mapping between tokens and experts.
-Instead, it learns expert assignment implicitly through training on instruction–response pairs in $D_{\mathrm{cal}}$.
+Notably, the router is not provided with explicit supervision indicating which expert to select for each token.
+It learns expert assignment implicitly through continual pre-training on $D_{\mathrm{cal}}$.